 A Preliminary Economic Assessment ("PEA") at the Cotabambas Project was completed in September 2015.
-Subsequent exploration and stepout drilling from 2017 to 2019 and in 2022/2023 identified potential for sulphide resource growth.
+Subsequent exploration and stepout drilling from 2017 to 2019 and in 2022 and 2023 identified potential for sulphide resource growth.

-In early 2024, the Company filed an updated mineral resource estimate (the "Mineral Resource Estimate") in compliance with NI 43-101 requirements and in accordance with CIM Best Practices for the Cotabambas Project.
-The updated Mineral Resource Estimate was authored by AGP Mining Consultants Inc. ("AGP").
-The Company's next objective is to proceed with a prefeasibility study ("PFS") at the Cotabambas Project.
+In February 2024, the Company filed an updated mineral resource estimate (the "Updated Mineral Resource Estimate") in compliance with NI 43-101 requirements and in accordance with CIM Best Practices for the Cotabambas Project.
+The Updated Mineral Resource Estimate was authored by AGP Mining Consultants Inc. ("AGP").
+The Company's next objectives are to update the PEA and then complete a prefeasibility study ("PFS") at the Cotabambas Project.

-The Mineral Resource Estimate utilized all drill and assay results available to June 23, 2023, including 73,938 meters of drilling distributed through 148 drillholes and 9,923 meters of drilling from legacy campaigns distributed through 27 drillholes.
-The Mineral Resource Estimate includes hypogene and supergene sulphides and mixed/oxide copper-gold and oxide gold mineralization contained within a single conceptual pit shell that has been modelled to include that portion of the mineral resource block model having a reasonable prospect for economic extraction.
+The Updated Mineral Resource Estimate utilized all drill and assay results available to June 23, 2023, including 73,938 meters of drilling distributed through 148 drillholes and 9,923 meters of drilling from legacy campaigns distributed through 27 drillholes.
+The Updated Mineral Resource Estimate includes hypogene and supergene sulphides and mixed/oxide copper-gold and oxide gold mineralization contained within a single conceptual pit shell that has been modelled to include that portion of the mineral resource block model having a reasonable prospect for economic extraction.

-The Mineral Resource Estimate for the Cotabambas deposit is reported by copper equivalent cutoff grade of 0.15 %CuEq within an optimized pit constraint.
-The effective date of the Mineral Resource Estimate is November 20, 2023.
+The Updated Mineral Resource Estimate for the Cotabambas deposit is reported by copper equivalent cut-off grade of 0.15 %CuEq within an optimized pit constraint.
+The effective date of the Updated Mineral Resource Estimate is November 20, 2023.

-The updated Mineral Resource Estimate at a 0.15%CuEq cut-off grade includes:
+The Updated Mineral Resource Estimate at a 0.15%CuEq cut-off grade includes: